DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ### Start With Clean Skyrim

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
-You should also clean up the `Skyrim Special Edition` folder in _Documents/My Games/_ by deleting the contents inside.
+You should also clean up the _Skyrim Special Edition_ folder inside _Documents/My Games/_ by deleting the contents inside.

 ### Set The Game's Language To English